Energetic Proton Back-Precipitation onto the Solar Atmosphere in Relation to Long-Duration Gamma-Ray Flares: Modelling particle back-precipitation

-In Figure \ref{multi-rad-MP} there are a number of green circles and yellow squares close to or below the $1 \: \textrm{R}_\odot$ blue dashed line; these protons would be candidates to go on to produce $\gamma$-rays.
+In Figure \ref{multi-rad-MP} there were a number of data points at or below the $1 \: \textrm{R}_\odot$ blue dashed line; these protons would be candidates to go on to produce $\gamma$ rays.
 It is clear from Figure \ref{multi-rad-MP} that they are a small fraction of the population.
-In the scatter-free case only a very small proportion of the injected pitch angle distribution (particles with $\alpha_i$ close to $180^\circ$) can penetrate deep enough into the solar atmosphere to reach the solar surface, while for the scattering case particles across the pitch angle distribution can also reach the solar surface if scattered favourably.
+In the scatter-free case only particles in the loss cone ($\alpha_i$ close to $180^\circ$) reach the solar surface, while for the scattering case particles across the pitch angle distribution can reach it if scattered favourably.

-As can be seen from Figure \ref{multi-rad-MP}, scattering allows the possibility for protons to propagate deeper into the solar atmosphere than they would have in scatter-free conditions (indicated by the points below the corresponding dashed line).
-These protons' velocity vectors have been scattered such that their pitch angles have shifted toward $180^\circ$ (i.e. more field aligned).
-However, there are also a number of points above the scatter-free prediction, which have undergone a scattering event that reassigned their velocity vectors such that their pitch angles were shifted closer to $90^\circ$ (or the particle was reflected by the scattering event), resulting in the proton mirroring further from the solar surface than it would have under scatter-free conditions.
-This raises the question whether scattering primarily helps or hinders protons in their back-precipitation to the photosphere.
-This is addressed in section \ref{subsec: P_vs_lambda}.
+Figure \ref{multi-rad-MP} shows that scattering allows the possibility for protons to propagate deeper into the solar atmosphere than they would have in scatter-free conditions (indicated by the points below the corresponding dashed line).
+These protons' velocity vectors have been scattered such that their pitch angles have shifted towards $180^\circ$ (i.e. more field aligned).
+However, there were also a number of points above the scatter-free prediction, where pitch angles were shifted close to $90^\circ$ (or the particle was reflected by the scattering event), resulting in the proton mirroring further from the solar surface than it would have under scatter-free conditions.
+The question of whether scattering primarily helps or hinders protons in their back-precipitation to the photosphere is addressed in Section \ref{subsec: P_vs_lambda}.